simone-sanfratello/node-bench-iteration/README.md

 ### Object

-Fastest way to iterate an object is is using keys from `Object.key`
+Fastest way to iterate an object is using keys from `Object.key`

 ```js
 const keys = Object.keys(object)